Arch Linux Installation Guide with Full Root Encryption

 # Should include cryptdevice=...

-🔐 Section 8: Method 2 – Encrypt Existing Arch Installation
+Section 8: Method 2 – Encrypt Existing Arch Installation

-Encrypt an existing Arch Linux root partition.
+This section covers encryption of an existing Arch Linux root partition.

 8.1 Boot into Arch ISO

-Boot the Arch ISO and check:
+Boot the Arch ISO and verify:

 1